rdfostrich/article-swj2020-cobra/content/evaluation.md

 Cumulative storage sizes for BEAR-A, BEAR-B Daily, and BEAR-B Hourly under the different storage approaches.
 COBRA requires less storage space than OSTRICH for BEAR-A and BEAR-B Hourly.
 The middle snapshot always leads to a significant increase in storage size.
-Note that since COBRA ingestion happens out of order, the first half of the delta chain is ingested in reverse order.
+The ingestion of COBRA happens out of order, which means that the middle version is ingested first, up until version 0, after which all versions after the middle version are ingested in normal order.
 </figcaption>
 </figure>